 The following supplements shouldn't be consumed during your fasting window:

-- Gummy Vitamins/Supplements: Gummy supplements (see my post on ACV gummies) are often made with added sugars, additives like collagen and gelatin, and calories, which will break a fast.
-If supplements have a coating or additives, this will break a fast too.
-Look for cane sugar, maltodextrin, and pectin for examole.
+- Gummy Vitamins/Supplements: Gummy supplements (see my post on ACV gummies) are often made with added sugars and additives like collagen and gelatin, which contain calories.

 - Bone Broth: This one is a little tricky.
-In short, yes, bone broth contains between 30-50 calories per cup, and will break your fast.
+In short, yes, bone broth contains between 30-50 calories per cup, and will technically break your fast.
 BUT even if the fast is broken, the goal of intermittent fasting is usually to put your body into a fat-burning state, and bone broth can help with this during a longer fast, which is why some say it's okay to drink in a fed or fasting state.
-Personally, I consider a fast-breaker, and avoid it when fasting unless completing a bone broth fast.
+Personally, I consider it a fast-breaker, and avoid it when fasting unless completing a bone broth fast, as my goal is not ketosis.

-- Collagen: Collagen contains approximately 30 calories per serving, and will break your fast.
-Like bone broth, while collagen does technically break a fast, it is still allowed under many IF plans due to its low-calorie profile.
+- Collagen: Collagen contains approximately 30 calories per serving, and will likely break your fast.
+Like bone broth, while collagen does technically break a fast, it is still allowed under many keto plans due to its low-calorie profile.
 Also like bone broth, I prefer to leave it to feeding windows.

 - MCT Oil: While MCT oil (coconut oil is high in MCTs) does contain calories, it is absorbed differently than other types of fat.
 MCT oil doesnโt stimulate insulin production in the body, which means that it shouldnโt impact the bodyโs fat-burning capabilities.
-MCT Oil is a high-calorie food that will break your fast, though it will not directly disrupt the health benefits of intermittent fasting.
-We consider it a fast-breaker.
+I consider it a fast-breaker.

 - Branched-Chain Amino Acid (BCAAs): A full dose BCAA supplement contains about 4g of BCAA, so a serving would make up about 20 calories in total.
-Many take BCAAs to prevent muscle loss during a fast, though it is technically ending your fast when you take them.
 Studies also show that BCAAs trigger an insulin response.
-If youโre strictly fasting, we recommend avoiding BCAA supplements in your fasted state.
+If youโre strictly fasting, I recommend avoiding BCAA supplements in your fasting state.

 Protein Powders |